-For more on this series, please see here.
+For more on this series, please see our coronavirus news series.

 On April 4, 2020, the European Commission tabled a new legislative instrument that would introduce temporary Support to mitigate Unemployment Risks in an Emergency(‘SURE’).
 First announced 2 days prior in a press release, the law is intended to be a regulation.
 The legislator’s choice to implement this by means of a regulation is warranted, considering the need for a speedy and direct applicability across the Union.
 This will be a temporary EU financial aid instrument.
 At this stage, the Commission is seeking swift approval to its legislative proposal by the Council of Ministers.

 SURE is an ambitious initiative.
 The Commission has proposed allocating up to €100 billion in total financial assistance, in the form of loans to be made to those Member States most affected by the COVID-19 outbreak.
 The instrument will focus on sponsoring temporary work schemes that Member States are enacting in order to keep workers employed, including schemes applicable to self-employed persons.
 Due to the rushed nature of the proposal, no impact assessment or stakeholder consultations have been conducted.

 The basic idea behind SURE will be that the Commission will acquire credit facilities on the financial market with the view of on-lending them to the requesting Member States.
 SURE has some resemblance to the still existing European Financial Stabilisation Mechanism (EFSM), albeit SURE has almost twice the budget.

 This borrowing will be counterbalanced by the provision of credible, irrevocable and callable guarantee instruments by the Member States to the Commission.
 In theory this should mean that Member States have higher liquidity since there is no need to pay up-front cash to benefit from extra credit.